Oi2-29 + 16C1-11, PKP, Zajączkowo Tczewskie loco depot, Poland, March 16, 2002.

 Class 24 proved most useful on long, flat routes with small gradients, so most of these machines were used in the northern and north-eastern parts of Germany, mainly Pomerania and Eastern Prussia.
 In 1945 a number of these machines were taken over by Poland; PKP rosters from October 1946 list 31 examples, later designated Oi2.
 Not all of them were serviceable (for example, in October 1948 only 24).
 A few damaged locomotives were also taken over, but only three were given PKP service numbers.
 51 (some sources give 53) machines remained in Germany.
 Most of them served with DB (withdrawn 1966); DR had only five machines that survived in service for two years more.
 The final fate of several examples remains unknown – most probably they remained in the Königsberg area and later fell into Russian hands.
 Some sources give that a number of machines (eight?) found in Poland were also handed over to the USSR shortly after the war, so total number of these machines in Poland had been 42.
 If that is true, there is no trace of these ‘additional’ machines ever being given PKP service numbers.

 First three Oi2s were withdrawn in 1951; most probably, however, these were unserviceable machines which had service numbers allocated but in fact had never been put into use.
 The rest remained in operation for much longer, being based in northern Poland and thus remaining more or less where they had previously served with DRG.
 Modifications in the PKP service were few and included removing feedwater heaters and steam bells and fitting new, flat smoke-box doors.
 Oi2s gave useful, if inconspicuous service with light passenger and suburban trains; later some were used as switchers.
 Withdrawals began in 1968 and last two examples (Oi2-29 and Oi2-31) remained in use until 1976.
-The former of these (ex-DRG 24 092, Schichau 3419/1939) has been preserved in good condition at the locomotive depot at Zajączkowo Tczewskie and can be seen there (sometimes you only have to persuade the guardsman to let you in...).
+The former of these (ex-DRG 24 092, Schichau 3419/1939) has been preserved; externally refurbished, it was transferred to the Zajączkowo Tczewskie depot and plinthed there in September 1986.
+In August 2015 this locomotive was transferred again, this time to the railway museum in Kościerzyna, where it can now be seen on static display.
 Oi2-22 (ex-DRG 24 083, Schichau 3323/1938, withdrawn in 1974) was sold to the German Eisenbahn-Kurier in 1975.
 This engine was operated, with its original designation restored, by Dampfzugbetriebgemeinschaft Hildesheim, until 2008.
 Two more examples (24 004, Schichau 3119/1927, and 24 009, Schichau 3124/1928) have been preserved in Germany, in Chemnitz and Zeven, respectively.
 The latter is still in working order.
 Thus, four examples of 95 have survived through WWII and demise of steam traction on European tracks: not a bad result...